mkowusujr/Term-Uno/README.md

 # Installing and Running the Game
+Make sure you have java install, if you don't have java you can download it [here](https://dev.java/download/releases/).
+This project uses java 17.
+A java version of 13 or higher is needed so textblock string work properly.

+You will also need to have maven installed on your machine to run the exec command, if you don't have maven you can download it [here](https://maven.apache.org/download.cgi).

 Clone the reprository and cd into it `gitclone https://github.com/mkowusujr/Term-Uno.git`

-Then run the following command to execute the project output and run the game, `java -cp output Game`.
+Then run the following command to execute the project: `mvn exec:java`.
 You must have java installed on your machince to when that command.

-# Credit
+# Credits
 I got the font from [this site](https://fontmeme.com/uno-card-game-font/).
 I made the welcome ascii banner with [this site](https://onlineasciitools.com/convert-text-to-ascii-art).